Target Buffer Strategies

 • Buffer level

-The buffer is set for the reference asset at the start of each outcome period based on volatility and other factors.
+The target buffer is set for the reference asset at the start of each outcome period based on volatility and other factors.
 Typical buffer levels in retirement are from 0% to -10%, -5% to -20%, and 0% to -20%.

 • Outcome period